 The Graduate Certificate of Accounting suits students with various aspirations, including:

-- Graduates with prior accounting studies who wish to develop more advanced skills and knowledge in accounting without enrolling in a full Masters program.
+2. Graduates with prior accounting studies who wish to develop advanced knowledge in accounting without enrolling in a full Masters program.

-The Certificate program is designed to articulate into a Masters program for students who wish to continue their advanced studies.
-Students may be able to transfer to the Master of Professional Accounting, Master of Accounting, or the Master of Commerce program.
+The Certificate program is designed to articulate into the Master programs in accounting.
+Students who wish to continue their advanced studies and complete the Certificate program with an average of 60% will be able to transfer to the Master of Professional Accounting or Master of Accounting program.

 The program is taught by research active academic staff.
 Students are exposed to professional and scholarly academic research in commerce, enhancing their academic and professional competence.